B&W Photo Award winners celebrate mastery in monochrome

 “Cheetah with cubs.”
 Johan Willems

 Johan Willems claimed the top prize with a majestic photo of a cheetah presiding over her brood.
-The fluffy, scraggly little pack is nearly obscured by the tall grasses as mom stands on lookout duty.
+The fluffy, scraggly pack is nearly obscured by the tall grasses as mom stands on lookout duty.

 Special Prize for Creativity